No pre-season, out of the Champions League: Real Madrid loss sums up Manchester City's nightmare start to t...

 Throw in that the team were missing some big players through injury, particularly Lucy Bronze, perhaps the best right-back in the world, and Keira Walsh, their incredibly important deep-lying midfielder, and it’s been incredibly difficult.

-There was probably not a trickier draw they had got for this Champions League tie, either.
+There was probably not a trickier draw they could have got for this Champions League tie, either.

 City’s issues should not take away from Real Madrid, who were the better team over two legs.
 This was a team missing a couple of key players themselves, with lots of new signings that needed to gel.
 But David Aznar’s tactics were spot on, even when it looked like this tie would not fall their way.